Doctor of Nursing Practice

 The focus of DNP program is on innovative and evidence-based practice.
 The DNP prepares advanced practice nurses with the knowledge, skills and abilities needed in today’s and tomorrow’s complex health care environment, and to provide advanced practice nurses with educational backgrounds comparable to health care practitioners in other fields.

-Each DNP student ends their program with a capstone project.
+Each DNP student ends their program with a project.
 We are proud of our graduates’ hard work on their projects which are often published and presented at conferences.
-Explore past capstone projects.
+Explore past DNP projects.

 For information on the national DNP program, visit the American Association of Colleges of Nursing.